 Expansion anchors, also called wedge anchors, are expensive specialized items made from galvanized carbon steel screws with nuts and washers.
 They are heavily threaded and made to be used with concrete, masonry, and more.
 Less costly versions are made from zinc-plated steel.
 They're designed to spread open once they're anchored to provide a stronger hold.

 Hollow Wall Anchor

 These types of anchors also expand as the screw is tightened and driven into the cavity.
 This anchor can be installed using a hammer or a drill and can be used with various wall thicknesses.
-These anchors are also sometimes known as Molly bolts, and their maximum holding load is about 50 pounds.

 04 of 10